 About the award

-New Zealand food and beverage production is full of outstanding people who demonstrate a positive contribution to food safety in New Zealand.
-We want to highlight their work now more than ever.
+New Zealand’s food and beverage industry is full of outstanding people who demonstrate a positive contribution to food safety in New Zealand.
+Highlighting their work celebrates the positive impact they make.

 Sponsored by New Zealand Food Safety, the Significant Contribution to Food Safety Award is part of the New Zealand Institute of Food Science and Technology (NZIFST) Awards.